-‘Tis the Season… For Company, House Guest and Friends to drop in so you’ll need some food to have on hand.
-Were one week out from Christmas.
+āTis the Season⦠For Company, House Guest and Friends to drop in so youāll need some food to have on hand.
+Weāre nearly there and you have the next week and then some to entertain and or host.
 The presents may all have been shopped for and wrapped, most work parties are probably in the past.
-Kids may be home from school and you now are in the home stretch.
+Kids are out from school and you now are in the home stretch.
 You may have the actual Christmas Day meal and plans in tact and you know who is bringing what and what time the meal will be served.
 Job well done so far.
-What I usually am scrambling for at this point is “What am I going to have on hand for last minute invites such as, “You run into a friend at Kroger who you haven’t seen in years and you decide to last minute invite them over for a drink or dessert after dinner on the 23rd.”
-Or what to have on hand when the kiddos come back from college or their first Christmas after college and they are living in a new city?
+What I usually am scrambling for at this point is āWhat am I going to have on hand for last minute invites such as, āYou run into a friend at Kroger who you havenāt seen in years and you decide to last minute invite them over for a drink or dessert after dinner on the 23rd.ā Or what to have on hand when the kiddos come back from college or their first Christmas after college and they are living in a new city?
 Or yet, you in-laws are flying in from Florida for Christmas, their flight gets in after dinner.
-What could you have on hand that’s substantial yet not to heavy to have so close to bedtime?
+What could you have on hand thatās substantial yet not to heavy to have so close to bedtime?
 Or hearty, healthy snacks to have on hand for everyone (including YOU who are the magic elf who makes it all happen) when you are dashing around this week between chores and events.

 WELL, fear no more.
-It’s all here.
+Itās all here.
 These recipes are simple and may even become part of your kitchen repertoire.
-I like to have a salad on hand, like my Green and White Egg Salad, an easy nutritious soup or stew, my very quick and easy Zucchini Soup, cookies either YOUR Favorite Christmas cookies and a few things like a good whole grain bread from your bakery or homemade for Avocado Toast and sandwiches, so add avocados, sandwich meat & cheese, fruit and cottage cheese to this list so guests can “Help Themselves.“ the Egg Salad and Soup recipe are below to refer to, or you may have your own recipes for a good salad and soup to have on hand and these are just thought and ideas to get you going.
-Also, consider last week’s Marvelous Monday which included my Orange Pancakes (which can be made in advanced and kept in the freezer or fridge to re-heat in the toaster as needed-never the microwave).
-Bircher-Muesli and Protein Balls which are all three always a hit.
-If you don’t have time to make cookies, pick some up.
+I like to have a salad on hand, like my Green and White Egg Salad, an easy nutritious soup or stew, my very quick and easy Zucchini Soup, cookies either YOUR Favorite Christmas cookies and a few things like a good whole grain bread from your bakery or homemade for Avocado Toast and sandwiches, so add avocados, sandwich meat & cheese, fruit and cottage cheese to this list so guests can āHelp Themselves.ā the Egg Salad and Soup recipe are below to refer to, or you may have your own recipes for a good salad and soup to have on hand and these are just thought and ideas to get you going.
+Also, my Orange Pancakes (which can be made in advanced and kept in the freezer or fridge to re-heat in the toaster as needed-never the microwave) or mix up the dry ingredients in advance, keep in an airtight container and add wet ingredients when you make them-recipe on my website(I am not a pancake person and I love these.
+Bircher-Muesli(below)and Protein Balls (also on my website here) which are all three always a hit.
+If you donāt have time to make cookies, pick some up.
 For a snack or simple breakfast this week, consider the Bircher-Muesli served with fruit and boiled eggs.
 Lu or Pepperidge Farm cookies are always good.
 Just put them on a platter lined with doilies and most grocery store bakeries have some specialty cookies like chocolate no-bakes or Russian Tea Cakes also known as Mexican Wedding Cookies.
 If you happen to be the guest, offer to help out as much as possible, emptying the dishwasher, setting the table or cleaning up, and take your sheets and towels to the laundry room on the day of your departure.
 Be a good guest.
 Always.
-To make things easier for yourself the host or hostess, enlist the help of your children or guests and it is NEVER a copout to have anything catered or pick up food at your favorite restaurant, just decide to do that in plenty of time and NOT last minute-restaurants may or may not be able to help with last minute orders, they have groceries to order and staff to have to prepare.
-Ok, I think you’re all set.
+To make things easier for yourself the host or hostess, enlist the help of your children or guests and it is NEVER a ācop outā to have anything catered or pick up food at your favorite restaurant, just decide to do that in plenty of time and NOT last minute-restaurants may or may not be able to help with last minute orders, they have groceries to order and staff to have to prepare.
+Ok, I think youāre all set.
 Remember, guest or host, the food is ALWAYS secondary to those around the table.
 ALWAYS.
-Keep it simple, make your lists each day and try to enjoy and make each and every day…A Great Day 🎄
+Keep it simple, make your lists each day and try to enjoy and make each and every dayā¦listening to nice Christmas helpsā¦

 Groceries to add to your list-